How decisions are made and the procedures which are followed.

 In order to comply with the legislation, the table below shows the performance of Oldham Council.

 |Financial Year||Proportion of invoices paid within 30 days in accordance with regulation 113*||The amount of interest paid to suppliers due to breach of the requirement in regulation 113||The amount of interest that the contracting authority was liable to pay i.e. Whether paid or not paid whether statutory or otherwise due to a breach of the Regulations|

 *The Council currently do not have the means to be able to exclude periods where invoices are in dispute between receipt and payment so the above figures include this.

 Senior salaries information

 Information in relation to Executive Salaries, this includes posts with salaries over £50,000

-- Total Number of staff (absolute and FTE) who are union representatives (including general, learning and health and safety representatives).
+The total number of staff (absolute and FTE) who are union representatives (including general, learning, and health and safety representatives):

-- A basic estimate of spending on unions (calculated as the number of full time equivalent days spent on union duties multiplied by the average salary), and £120,158.07
+Basic estimate of spending on unions (calculated as the number of full-time equivalent days spent on union duties, by authority staff that spent the majority of their time on union duties, multiplied by the average salary

-- A basic estimate of spending on unions as a percentage of the total pay bill (calculated as the number of full time equivalent days spent on union duties multiplied by the average salary divided by the total pay bill).
-0.09%
+A basic estimate of spending on unions as a percentage of the total pay bill (calculated as the number of full-time equivalent days spent on union duties by authority staff that spent the majority of their time on union duties multiplied by the average salary divided by the total pay bill)